espressif/esp-at/docs/ESP_AT_Commands_Set.md

     AT+BLEINIT=1   // role: client
     AT+BLESCAN=1    // start scanning
     AT+BLESCAN=0     // stop scanning
+    AT+BLESCAN=1,3,1,"24:0A:C4:96:E6:88"    // start scanning, filter type is MAC address AT+BLESCAN=1,3,2,"ESP-AT"    // start scanning, filter type is device name

 <a name="cmd-BSCANR"></a>
 ### 5.6 [ESP32 Only] [AT+BLESCANRSPDATA](#BLE-AT)—Sets BLE Scan Response